 Vice President of Special Programs

 The vice president of special programs coordinates the organization’s annual awards banquet and philanthropic fundraising event, Banner Brunch.
 This event takes place in the Spring.
-Responsibilities include coordination of the event (typically with support of a committee of volunteers), securing the emcee or speakers (as needed), driving registrations, coordinating banquet arrangements and soliciting donations for gift bags and the silent auction.
+Responsibilities include coordination of the event (typically with support of a committee of volunteers), securing the emcee or speakers (as needed), driving registrations, coordinating banquet venue arrangements and soliciting donations for gift bags and the silent auction.

 Vice President of Engagement

 The vice president of engagement keeps an ongoing relationship with board members and volunteers.
-This board member receives volunteer requests from the WCA website and attempts to match volunteers with committees that fit the volunteer interests and goals and where help is needed.
-This position coordinates events to engage the membership and recruit new members including the holiday party, monthly meet-ups, and board team-building activities.
-The role actively encourages all board members to mentor and ready their committee volunteers for leadership succession, making the annual process of board transitions efficent.
+This board member receives volunteer requests from the WCA website and attempts to match volunteers with other board members or committees that fit the volunteer interests and goals and where help is needed.
+This position coordinates events to engage the membership and recruit new members including the monthly meetups (Connect Over Cocktails) and the annual Holiday Party.
+The role actively encourages all board members to mentor and ready their committee volunteers for leadership succession, making the annual process of board transitions efficient.

 Board Application Process